ManuInDenWolken/AdminGuide/docs/services/matrix.md

 Now you can start the service using docker-compose up -d matrix.

 ### Register a new user
-You can enable the registration in your `homeserver.yaml` file:
+If you want to enable registration via a Matrix client such as element  you can enable it in your `homeserver.yaml` file.
 ```yaml
 ...
 enable_registration: true